-When the deal is done, the last thing they’re thinking about is the industry, interest rates, programs and loan products, in many cases they don’t necessarily want to re-live the experience of the loan process.
-If your marketing message is rates, programs, products and industry wonk, the end recipient of your marketing message tunes out.
-No one piece of marketing or advertising is going to cause a past client to spring off the couch in search of the telephone because they just have to have another loan.
+Your past clients have undergone rigorous scrutiny by loan underwriters in order to qualify for a purchase or a refi.
+Afterwards, the last thing they’re thinking about is the industry, interest rates, programs, and loan products.
+In most cases, they don’t wish to re-live the experience of the loan process.
+If your marketing message is all about rates, programs, products, and basically industry wonk, the target of your marketing message will tune out.
+No one piece of marketing is going to cause a past client to pick up the telephone because they just have to have another loan.

-In other words, the relationship that is developed during the loan process isn’t negligible, they’ve put an enormous amount of trust and confidence in you and they like to think that they know you.
-If you are sharing yourself with your past client it is the antithesis of trying to sell them another loan, since they can’t get one all that often, they refer those who need one to their friend, their family’s finance connection, the person who helped them through it all.
+In other words, the relationship that you developed during the loan process isn’t negligible.
+They’ve put an enormous amount of trust and confidence in you, and they like to think that they now know you.
+If you are sharing yourself with your past clients, it is the antithesis of trying to sell them another loan.
+Since they can’t get one all that often, they’ll refer those who need one to you, their family’s finance connection.
 This is why it’s paramount that you share yourself in some capacity.
 Those individuals that share themselves, share their knowledge and become family do infinitely better than those who don’t.

-Knowledge is a very valuable commodity and if your past clients understood the industry the way you do, they wouldn’t necessarily need your services per se.
-This however doesn’t light the path to sending marketing messages that are no more than a display of your industry prowess and little more.
-As stated in Share Yourself above, being industry wonky doesn’t endear you past client to you based on their experience, only yours.
-It creates an “out of sight – out of mind” experience.
-Bluntly, the forget about you because you aren’t a part of their lives in any real way.
-By sharing your knowledge anecdotally through experience is far different than “marketing” yourself as an expert.
-If you share an experience that had a social or even and emotional impact, and your knowledge was a necessary part of that experience, then sharing that knowledge is far more beneficial than just trying to gain credibility with out context.
-Share your knowledge but don’t make your knowledge the cornerstone of your messaging.
-Your client base doesn’t have the same interest in the industry that you do and don’t really relate to the ins and outs of the finance world.
+Being an industry wonk doesn’t endear you to your past clients.
+They will probably forget about you because you are no longer a part of their lives in any real way after the loan closes.
+Sharing your knowledge anecdotally through your newsletters is far different than “marketing” yourself as an expert.
+If you share an experience that had a social or even an emotional impact, and your knowledge was a necessary part of that experience, then sharing that knowledge is far more beneficial than just trying to gain credibility without context.
+Yes, share your knowledge but don’t make your knowledge the cornerstone of your messaging.
+Remember, your clients don’t have the same interest in the industry that you do.

-Your family should be a place where you can feel safe, speak the truth and go for the best possible advice for your best possible outcome.
-Becoming Family as we like to say is paramount in being the goto person for finance or real estate needs by anyone you’ve helped in getting financed or buying/selling a home.
-Why in the world would someone NOT refer people they care about with you?
-Well, I can think of a some valid reasons why the business is referred to someone else.
+Your family should be a place where you can feel safe, speak the truth, and strive for the best possible advice for the best possible outcome.
+Becoming Family, as we like to say, is paramount in being perceived as the go-to person for anything finance or real estate related.
+Why would someone NOT refer people they care about to you?
+Well, I can think of a few valid reasons:

-- What information they do get has been tuned out long ago regardless of how they get it because it’s industry focused and they just don’t have the same interest in it and therefore “out of sight – out of mind”
+- The ongoing information they perhaps do get (emails, Facebook, tweets) has been tuned out long ago because it’s all industry-focused and they just don’t have the same interest in it anymore.

-- There’s someone else that has taken the time to communicate with these folks in a way that you should’ve but didn’t.
-Our apologies, this is the truth
+- There’s someone else (your competition?) who has taken the time to communicate with these folks in a way that you should’ve been doing all along, but hadn’t.

-On the positive side, people do business with those they know, like and trust.
-People will refer their family, friends and those they care about to solutions that not only worked for them but allow that referral to represent them as a valued opinion.
-Everyone has an opinion and most people want to be part of a solution, if someone is buying a home, refinancing or needs financial advice, you should be that solution.
-If you have maintained your relationship with your past client in a real way, you ARE part of the family.
-Don’t ever discount the value of loyalty, trust and admiration for what you do by deciding not to communicate with your client base in a real way.
-This is what is meant be becoming family.
-People are far more apt to refer folks to a family member so BECOME FAMILY!
+It’s a simple fact: People do business with those they know, like, and trust.
+People will refer their family, friends, and those they care about to people with solutions.
+If someone is buying/selling a home, refinancing or just needs financial advice, you should be perceived as that solution.
+If you have maintained a relationship with your past clients in a real, honest way, you will be perceived as part of the family, and therefore will be considered as someone with a solution.
+Don’t ever discount the value of loyalty, trust, and admiration for what you do by deciding not to communicate with your client base in a real, honest way.
+This is what is meant by Becoming Family.